Current and Upcoming Botanical Art Classes by Heeyoung Kim

 March 25, April 1, 15 & 22

 After the first step toward our study of shore birds through the adorable piping plover, we are ready to dive deep into the world of shore birds.
 It’s a new territory to us, but we will learn one by one in this workshop.
-The instructor will research birds found in dunes along the lake and guide students to create their own composition in watercolor or preferred medium.
 Registration is open now.

 If you like to join as a new student in this ongoing program, contact Heeyoung, please!